jkaganovsky/Password-Generator/README.md

 ## UW CODING BOOT CAMP HOMEWORK 03

 ## Summary
-In this homework, you will find a series of codes generated in the js file in order to complete a function to generate random and secured passwords using variable criterias as chosen by the user.
+In this homework, we have been provided a generic js code where we need to complete a function to generate random and secured passwords using variable criterias as chosen by the user.

 ## Links
 1. [Github Repository](https://jkaganovsky.github.io/Password-Generator/)